MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 | **VMDATADISKSIZEINGB** | 5 | 5 | 10 | 30 | How much persistent disk storage you are going to allocate per Virtual Machine.
 [Benefits of using managed disks](https://docs.microsoft.com/azure/virtual-machines/windows/managed-disks-overview#benefits-of-managed-disks).

 > [!TIP]
-> In addition to the following documented individual commands and the order of execution, for you to understand each portion of a Virtual Machine deployment, you can download the full Bash [1-create-vm.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/1-create-vm.sh) or Windows Batch [1-create-vm.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/1-create-vm.bat) scripts to save you time.
+> In addition to the following documented individual commands and the order of execution, for you to understand each portion of a Virtual Machine deployment, you can download and tweak to your needs the full Bash [1-create-vm.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/1-create-vm.sh) or Windows Batch [1-create-vm.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/1-create-vm.bat) scripts to save you time.

-For more details about the process of deploying a Virtual Machine on a Managed Disk, refer to the [Create and Manage Linux VMs with the Azure CLI](https://docs.microsoft.com/azure/virtual-machines/linux/tutorial-manage-vm) tutorial that covers basic Azure virtual machine deployment items such as selecting a VM size, selecting a VM image, and deploying a VM.
+For more details about the process of deploying a Virtual Machine on a Managed Disk, refer to the [Create and Manage Linux VMs with the Azure CLI](https://docs.microsoft.com/azure/virtual-machines/linux/tutorial-manage-vm) tutorial that covers basic Azure virtual machine deployment items such as selecting a Virtual Machine type, selecting a Virtual Machine image, and deploying a VM.

 #### Initialize the variables